Accio/AMIDD/docs/README.md

 All course material, unless otherwise stated, is shared under the Creative Commons (CC-BY-SA 4.0) license.

+## Pre-course survey

+Prior to attending the first session, please [fill out the voluntary pre-course survey](https://forms.gle/Qd6PdWv5LuwZDw6w7).
+It helps me to shape the course to meet your needs.

 ## Syllabus

 ### 1. Drug discovery: an overview